Father's Day: Russia

 Russia continues the Soviet Union's tradition of celebrating Defender of the Fatherland Day on 23 February.
 It is usually called "Man's Day" and it is considered the Russian equivalent of Father's Day.
-In 2021, the President of Russia established the Father's Day as falling on the third Sunday of October.
+In 2021, President Vladimir Putin established the Father's Day as falling on the third Sunday of October.

 Slovakia

 In Slovakia, Father's Day (deň otcov) is celebrated on the third Sunday of June.
 It is not a public holiday.

 Spain

 Father's Day (El Día del Padre) is observed on the feast day of Saint Joseph, which is 19 March.
 It is celebrated as a public holiday in some regions of Spain.

 Sweden

 In Sweden, Father's Day (Fars dag), is celebrated on the second Sunday of November but is not a public holiday.

+Switzerland

+In most of Switzerland the holiday is celebrated on the first Sunday of June; in Ticino, the Italian speaking canton, it is an official public holiday, celebrated on 19 March.

 Turkey

 In Turkey, Father's Day is celebrated on the third Sunday in June and is not a public holiday.